nuodb/nuodb-cp-releases/docs/QuickStart.md

 # DBaaS Quick Start Guide

+This document describes how to provision NuoDB databases in multi-tenancy model by using NuoDB Control Plane (CP).
 NuoDB Control Plane works with [Kubernetes][1] locally or in the cloud.
-This document describes how to provision NuoDB databases in multi-tenancy model by using NuoDB Control Plane.
+The steps in this guide can be followed regardless of the selected Kubernetes platform provider.

 ## Prerequisites